jfabello/gc-platform-api-client/docs/classes/gamification-api.md

 - [`getGamificationInsightsDetails`](#getgamificationinsightsdetails) - Get insights details for the current user
 - [`getGamificationInsightsGroupsTrends`](#getgamificationinsightsgroupstrends) - Get insights overall trend for the current user
 - [`getGamificationInsightsGroupsTrendsAll`](#getgamificationinsightsgroupstrendsall) - Get insights overall trend
+- [`getGamificationInsightsManagers`](#getgamificationinsightsmanagers) - Query managers in a profile during a period of time
 - [`getGamificationInsightsMembers`](#getgamificationinsightsmembers) - Query users in a profile during a period of time
 - [`getGamificationInsightsRankings`](#getgamificationinsightsrankings) - Get insights rankings
 - [`getGamificationInsightsTrends`](#getgamificationinsightstrends) - Get insights user trend for the current user